jess-of-the-woods/tid_til/notes/networks/TCP-IP.md

 each number between the dots is between 0 and 255 as that is the highest number that can be expressed by an octet

+I.P.
+Addresses are typically 23 bits.
+Each octet is 8 bits & together they make up 32 bits (8 * 8 = 32).

 The I.P.
 Address is separated into two sections, the network section & the host section.
 The network section is the 'address' of the network while the host section is the number of an individual computer.
 This is analogous to a street name & house number.